gurmitteotia/guflow/docs/wait-for-signals.md

    ```
    At the moment workflow will ignore the second "WaitForSignal" action but it can be changed in future.

 2. Do not schedule a workflow item, waiting for signals, directly.
-It may introduce non-deterministic behaviour in some situations. e.g "SendEmail" lambda function will wait for the signal "EmailConfirmed" after execution.
-It should be resumed by sending the "EmailedConfirmed" signal and not scheduled again by jumping to it:
+It may introduce non-deterministic behaviour in some situations. e.g "SendEmail" Lambda function will wait for the signal "EmailConfirmed" after execution.
+It should be resumed by sending the "EmailedConfirmed" signal and not by jumping to it:
    ```cs
      public class UserActivateWorkflow: Workflow
      {